Kryptexas/UE4-GameWorks-4.19.2/README.md

    If you'd prefer not to use Git, you can get the source with the 'Download ZIP' button on the right.
 The built-in Windows zip utility will mark the contents of zip files downloaded from the Internet as unsafe to execute, so right-click the zip file and select 'Properties...' and 'Unblock' before decompressing it.
 Third-party zip utilities don't normally do this.

-1. Install **Visual Studio 2015**.
+1. Install **Visual Studio 2017**.
-   All desktop editions of Visual Studio 2015 can build UE4, including [Visual Studio Community 2015](http://www.visualstudio.com/products/visual-studio-community-vs), which is free for small teams and individual developers.
+   All desktop editions of Visual Studio 2017 can build UE4, including [Visual Studio Community 2017](http://www.visualstudio.com/products/visual-studio-community-vs), which is free for small teams and individual developers.
-   Be sure to include C++ support as part of the install, which is disabled by default.
+   To install the correct components for UE4 development, check the "Game Development with C++" workload, and the "Unreal Engine Installer" optional component.

 1. Open your source folder in Explorer and run **Setup.bat**.
    This will download binary content for the engine, as well as installing prerequisites and setting up Unreal file associations.